 2. Air Quality Is About More Than Just Particles

-If you’ve ever used a HEPA filter then you’re already familiar with common airborne pollutants.
-Dust, dander and pollen are common particles that are trapped by HEPA filters.
+If you’ve ever looked at the efficiency rating of various filters then you’re already familiar with common airborne pollutants.
+Dust, dander and pollen are common particles that are trapped by filters.

 You may not think about it every day but radon and even carbon monoxide are sources of air pollution, too.
 You’re probably already familiar with the dangerous and potentially fatal effects of carbon monoxide, but did you know that low levels that are often not even detected by alarms can have cumulative negative effects on your health?